 Your contents insurance needs to cover the cost of replacing all your belongings if they are destroyed, for example if your home burned down.
 This total cost is called the 'sum insured'.
 Make sure this sum is enough to cover the cost of replacing all your goods.

 Valuable items may have to be added as individual high value items on your policy or insured separately.
-You can find out more about contents insurance at the Associated British Insurers website.

 If you own your own home, your mortgage lender probably won't lend you any money unless you have buildings insurance.
 Buildings insurance covers any loss or damage to the structure and fittings of your home, like: